ikigai-kevin-k/telemetry/README.md

-# Kevin Grafana + Prometheus Stack
+# Kevin Telemetry Stack

-This directory contains a Docker Compose setup for Grafana and Prometheus monitoring stack.
+This directory contains a Docker setup for Grafana and Prometheus monitoring stack.

 ## Services